nhpkhanh-lk/cubevn.github.io/plugin_console.md

 ```

 By using command you can install and enable plugins on a command basis,
-so it becomes easy to test such as DB migration
+so it becomes easy to test such as DB migration.

 #### How to use plugin:develop